igorhrq/vsftpd/README.md

-Vsftpd Installs on RHEL or Debian or based OS
+Vsftpd Installs on RHEL/Debian or based OS
 =========

 This playbook will install vsftpd, will configure port 2120 with anonymous login on and local users of OS will works fine.